comexr/audio-presets/README.md

 - Please note that this preset will be applied to ALL output devices.
 If you connect an external speaker to the laptop this might not sound optimal.
-This can be fixed by also downloading the preset "Headphones_pulse/easy.json" to the output folder Next, open the preset drop-down menu in the program and click the 2 curved arrows of the preset you want to apply to the current output device.
+This can be fixed by also downloading the preset "Headphones_pulse/easy.json" to the output folder.
+  Next, open the preset drop-down menu in the program and click the 2 curved arrows of the preset you want to apply to the current output device.
 Say you've plugged in headphones, please click the 2 curved arrows behind "Headphones".
 Then unplug the headphones so the speakers are